What is a Dental Nurse?

 Dental Nursing at Trinity

-This two-year course is based in the Dublin Dental University Hospital beside Trinity’s campus.
+This two-year programme is based in the Dublin Dental University Hospital on Trinity’s campus.
 Clinical facilities are of a very high standard and class sizes are small, so that students receive considerable staff input into their progress throughout the programme.
-The course is very practical throughout, allowing students to progressively develop practical clinical skills.
-Graduates of the Trinity School of Dental Science and Dublin Dental University Hospital (DDUH) are highly sought after due to the extensive clinical exposure obtained during this programme.
+The programme is very practical throughout, allowing students to progressively develop clinical skills.
+Graduates of the Trinity School of Dental Science and Dublin Dental University Hospital (DDUH) are highly sought after, due to the extensive clinical exposure obtained during this programme.

-As a graduate of Dental Nursing, you will be able to find work in a variety of working environments, including dental hospitals and Health Service Executive dental clinics, as well as in general and specialist dental practices.
+As a graduate of Dental Nursing, you can work in a variety of working environments, including dental hospitals and Health Service Executive dental clinics, as well as in general and specialist dental practices.
 Depending on the work setting, advancement in the field may include senior dental nurse, clinic nurse manager, practice manager, marketing representatives for relevant companies, dental nurse tutor, course co-ordinator, and the area of health promotion.

-Further courses of study are available to dental nurses, including the Diploma in Orthodontic Therapy.
+Further courses of study are also available to dental nurses, including the Diploma in Orthodontic Therapy.

 Your Diploma and what you’ll study